AllanccWang/electronic_projects/README.md

 # About
-This repository showcases a series of hands-on electronics experiments and microcontroller-based projects, primarily built around the ESP32 platform.
+This repository showcases a series of hands-on electronics experiments and microcontroller-based projects, primarily built around the MCU platform.
 Each lab explores a unique concept—from analog signal processing and sensor integration to web-controlled interfaces and transistor diagnostics.
 Designed for clarity, modularity, and reuse, these projects serve as both a personal learning archive and a collaborative resource for makers, educators, and engineers.

 Explore the labs below, sorted by progression and topic.